Prometheus (2012 film): Plot

-As a spacecraft departs a planet, a humanoid alien drinks a liquid, causing its body to dissolve.
-Its remains cascade into a waterfall and the alien's DNA falls apart and recombines.
+As a spacecraft departs a planet, a tall humanoid alien drinks a black liquid, causing its body to dissolve.
+Its remains crumble into a waterfall and the alien's DNA falls apart and starts to recombine.

 In 2089, archaeologists Elizabeth Shaw and Charlie Holloway discover a star map in Scotland that matches others from several unconnected ancient cultures.
 They interpret this as an invitation from humanity's forerunners, the "Engineers".
 Peter Weyland, the elderly CEO of Weyland Corporation, funds an expedition, aboard the scientific vessel Prometheus, to follow the map to the distant moon LV-223.
-The ship's crew travels in stasis while the android David monitors their voyage.
-They arrive in December 2093.
+The ship's crew travels in suspended animation while the android David monitors their voyage.

-The Prometheus lands on the barren, mountainous surface near a large, artificial structure, which the team explores.
-Inside, they find stone cylinders, a monolithic statue of a humanoid head, and the decapitated corpse of a large alien, thought to be an Engineer; Shaw recovers its head.
-The crew finds other bodies, leading them to surmise that the species is extinct.
-Crew members Millburn and Fifield grow uncomfortable with the discoveries and attempt to return to Prometheus, but get lost in the structure.
+The Prometheus lands on the barren, mountainous surface near a large, artificial structure.
+The team explores the interior, discovering stone cylinders, a monolithic statue of a humanoid head, and the decapitated corpse of a large alien.
+Shaw determines the body is that of an Engineer and retrieves its head, intending to bring it back to Prometheus.
+The crew find other bodies, leading them to surmise that the species is extinct.
+Crew members Millburn and Fifield grow uncomfortable with the discoveries and attempt to return to Prometheus, but become lost in the structure.
 The expedition is cut short when a storm forces the crew to return to the ship.
-David secretly takes a cylinder with him, while the remaining ones begin leaking a dark liquid.
+David secretly takes a cylinder vase with him, while most of them ooze a black liquid.
 In the ship's lab, the Engineer's DNA is found to match that of humans.
-David investigates the cylinder and the liquid inside.
-He intentionally taints a drink with the liquid and gives it to the unsuspecting Holloway, who had stated he would do anything for answers.
+David investigates the contents of the cylinder.
+He intentionally taints a drink with a minute sample and proposes a toast to the unsuspecting Holloway, who drinks it, having stated he would do anything for answers.
 Shortly after, Shaw and Holloway have sex.